MatthewTGM/MatthewTGM/README.md

 ## I'm [Deftu][website]!

 I'm a fullstack software developer and novice designer.
-I ❤️ with a passion and make open-source, self-hostable software for all.
+I ❤️ open-source with a passion and make open-source, self-hostable software for all.

 ### My Languages 💬
 - Java